Opinion | Why the far-right news outlets can’t beat Fox News at its game

-What the Trumpist base may not realize is that they’re retreating not just from a news source where unfriendly information seeps in from time to time, but from the profound political influence Fox wields.
-And that’s something the newly popular far-right outlets very likely can’t duplicate.
+What members of the Trumpist base may not realize is that they’re retreating not just from a news source where unfriendly information seeps in from time to time, but also from the profound political influence that Fox News wields.
+And it’s something the newly popular far-right outlets very likely can’t duplicate.

 It does appear that there’s serious dissatisfaction with Fox News among the GOP base.
-According to this Morning Consult poll, Fox’s approval rating among Republicans has dropped significantly since the election; almost as many Republicans now say they have a very unfavorable view of the network as say they have a very favorable view of it.
+According to a Morning Consult poll, Fox News’s approval rating among Republicans has dropped significantly since the Nov.
+3 election; almost as many Republicans now say they have a very unfavorable view of the network as say they have a very favorable view of it.

-This started in earnest when Fox’s decision desk called Arizona for Joe Biden on election night, which reportedly enraged President Trump.
-In the days since he has repeatedly attacked the network on Twitter.
+This started in earnest when Fox News’s decision desk called Arizona for Democratic nominee Joe Biden on election night, which reportedly enraged President Trump.
+In the days since, he has repeatedly attacked the network on Twitter.

 And Trump loyalists do appear to be looking for an alternative.
-Many seem to be heading to Newsmax, which used to be a network characterized by cheap production values and elaborate conspiracy theories, but is now characterized by cheap production values, elaborate conspiracy theories, and rapidly growing ratings.
+Many seem to be heading to Newsmax, which used to be a network characterized by cheap production values and elaborate conspiracy theories, but is now characterized by cheap production values, elaborate conspiracy theories — and rapidly growing ratings.

 Others seem to be gravitating to One America News, the even nuttier cable news alternative that has long been a Trump favorite.
-Meanwhile, some Trumpistas fed up with Twitter — another of Trump’s targets — have been decamping for Parler, where right-wingers are free to say almost anything they please without moderation.
+Meanwhile, some Trumpists fed up with Twitter — another of Trump’s targets — have been decamping for Parler, where right-wingers are free to say almost anything they please without moderation.

 I’m sure that it feels safe and secure inside these forums, where the ideological spectrum runs from very conservative to disturbingly conservative.
 We’re all more comfortable hearing things we agree with, after all.